Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/contribute_container.md

     echo http://$(docker inspect -f "{{.NetworkSettings.IPAddress}}" $(docker ps -qf "name=hpc-compendium")):8000
     ```

-You can now update the contents in you preferred editor.
+You can now update the contents in your preferred editor.
 The running container automatically takes
 care of file changes and rebuilds the documentation whenever you save a file.

 With the details described below, it will then be easy to follow the guidelines for local